UNDP-UNBL/elsa-documentation/docs/elsa/03_registration.rst

 7. If you have one or more tool configurations in a single workspace, or have access to multiple workspaces with tool configurations, then a list of the available tool configurations will appear in the tab after you click on ‘ANALYSES’.
 Click on the downward arrow of the tool configuration you wish to use to select that tool configuration.
 If you only have access to one tool configuration or only have one workspace with one tool configuration toggled, then that tool configuration will automatically be selected.

 .. figure:: images/image005.png
-   :alt: Figure 4.
-Accessing the ELSA Tool configuration for Moore – Ghana
+   :alt: Accessing the ELSA Tool configuration for Moore – Ghana
    :align: center

-   Figure 4.
    Accessing the ELSA Tool configuration for Moore – Ghana